MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     - Add a confirmation/thank you message after processing an order.
     - Add a visual indicator (badge) for the number of items in the cart on the nav bar.

-    Ensure that the copilot-instructions.md file is updated to reflect any changes to the product features, technical requirements, user experience, or other measurable characteristic.
+    Ensure that the copilot-instructions.md file is updated to reflect any changes to the product features, technical requirements, user experience, or other measurable characteristics.

     ```